Alexpeain/dsa-nagbot/README.md

 # DSA NagBot

-DSA NagBot is a **personal AI-powered Telegram tutor** that plans and tracks a 3‑month learning journey for Data Structures & Algorithms and computer systems, then nags you on Telegram until you actually do the work. [page:1]
+DSA NagBot is a personal AI-powered Telegram tutor that plans and tracks a 3‑month learning journey for Data Structures & Algorithms and computer systems, then nudges you on Telegram until you act.

-It runs as a Dockerized backend using **Python, uv, PostgreSQL, and a local LLM (via Ollama)**, and exports your progress to Notion or Markdown for long‑term tracking. [page:1]
+It runs as a Dockerized backend using Python, uv, PostgreSQL, and a local LLM (via Ollama), and exports your progress to Notion or Markdown for long‑term tracking.

 ---

 ## Features

-- **Daily DSA tasks**: Arrays, linked lists, stacks, queues, trees, graphs, recursion, and algorithms broken into 5–30 minute tasks.
+- Daily DSA tasks: arrays, linked lists, stacks, queues, trees, graphs, recursion, and algorithms broken into 5–30 minute tasks.
-- **3× daily reminders**: Morning, afternoon, and evening prompts to keep you accountable for each day’s tasks.
+- Three daily reminders: morning, afternoon, and evening prompts to keep you accountable for each day’s tasks.
-- **Adaptive difficulty**: Tasks can ramp up based on your completion and success rate over time.
+- Adaptive difficulty: tasks can ramp up based on your completion and success rate over time.
-- **AI coaching**: Free local LLM (via Ollama) generates problems, reviews your code, and gives feedback in chat.
+- AI coaching: a local LLM (via Ollama) generates problems, reviews your code, and gives feedback in chat.
-- **Progress tracking**: Stores your schedule, submissions, and streaks in PostgreSQL.
+- Progress tracking: stores your schedule, submissions, and streaks in PostgreSQL.
-- **Exports to Notion / Markdown**: Monthly summaries of what you actually completed, ready to review or archive.
+- Exports to Notion / Markdown: monthly summaries of what you actually completed, ready to review or archive.
-- **Zero-cost stack**: Runs in GitHub Codespaces with Docker + Ollama + Telegram + Postgres, no paid APIs required.
+- Zero-cost stack: runs in GitHub Codespaces with Docker + Ollama + Telegram + Postgres, no paid APIs required.

 ---

 ## Tech Stack

-- **Language**: Python 3.12
+- Language: Python 3.12
-- **Bot Framework**: `python-telegram-bot`
+- Bot framework: `python-telegram-bot`
-- **Package Manager**: `uv` (Rust‑based, fast installs and lockfile)
+- Package manager: `uv` (Rust‑based, fast installs and a lockfile)
-- **Database**: PostgreSQL
+- Database: PostgreSQL
-- **AI**: Ollama (e.g. `llama3.2:3b`) running locally in Docker
+- AI: Ollama (e.g. `llama3.2:3b`) running locally in Docker
-- **Scheduling**: APScheduler (for daily tasks and reminders)
+- Scheduling: APScheduler (for daily tasks and reminders)
-- **Config**: `.env` + `python-dotenv`
+- Config: `.env` + `python-dotenv`
-- **Deployment**: Docker + Docker Compose (optimized for GitHub Codespaces) [page:1]
+- Deployment: Docker + Docker Compose (optimized for GitHub Codespaces)

 ---

 ## Core Idea

-The goal is simple: *remove all friction from planning and tracking*, so you can just open Telegram and do the next task. [page:1]
+The goal is simple: remove all friction from planning and tracking, so you can just open Telegram and do the next task.

 The bot:

 1. Plans a 90‑day curriculum for:
    - DSA topics (arrays → graphs, plus recursion and classic algorithms).
-   - 75 Grind LeetCode problems.
+   - ~75 LeetCode-style problems.
-   - “Computer Systems: A Programmer’s Perspective” reading bites. [page:1]
+   - “Computer Systems: A Programmer’s Perspective” reading bites.

-2. Sends you **3 micro‑sessions per day** (5–30 minutes each). [page:1]
+2. Sends you three micro‑sessions per day (5–30 minutes each).

-3. Reminds you up to 3 times per day if you have not completed the tasks. [page:1]
+3. Reminds you up to three times per day if you have not completed the tasks.

-4. Logs completion, AI feedback, and streaks to the database and monthly export. [page:1]
+4. Logs completion, AI feedback, and streaks to the database and monthly export.

 ---